isabella232/siliconsalon.info/_pages/salon1-presentations.md

   - image_path: /assets/silicon-salon-1/presentations/libresoc-presentation.jpg
     alt: "Libre-SOC Video"
     title: "Libre-SOC Video"
-    excerpt: 'Libre-SOC offered an overview of the Libre-SOC Project as well as a discussion of challenges & solutions.'
+    excerpt: '**The Libre-SOC Hybrid CPU-VPU-GPU.** An overview of the Libre-SOC Project as well as a discussion of challenges & solutions.
+Why Libre/Open is crucial (even in a business context) and what the practical gotchas are for silicon transparency.'
     url: "https://www.youtube.com/watch?v=us061o4PBZs"
     btn_label: "Watch Video"
     btn_class: "btn--info"